minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

 - Edition-based redefinition allows multiple versions of PL/SQL objects, views and synonyms in a single schema, which makes it possible to perform upgrades of database applications with zero down time.

-For more information, please see the Spatial Developer's Guide at [https://www.oracle.com/database/technologies/high-availability/ebr.html](https://www.oracle.com/database/technologies/high-availability/ebr.html)
+For more information, please see the EBR Guide at [https://www.oracle.com/database/technologies/high-availability/ebr.html](https://www.oracle.com/database/technologies/high-availability/ebr.html)